jjvanzon/Circular-Language-Spec/broader-view/exchangeability/design-time-is-run-time.md

 ### Multi-User

-There is one thing, that may distort the blending together of design time and run time: when everything would be running in a multi-user environment, in which multiple people might be working with the same data at the same time.
+There is one thing, that may distort the blending together of design time and run time: when everything might be running in a multi-user environment, in which multiple people might be working with the same data at the same time.

 ### Versioning